rohansh-tty/bamlight/README.md

 **1 & 2.
 JPG/JPEG to PNG conversion** (use PIL library) **j2p** & **PNG to JPG conversion** (use PIL library) **p2j**

-    * wrote a single function which does both conversions
+    * wrote two functions p2j & j2p which does png to jpg & jpg to png conversions.
     * extracted file extension and found it's counterpart.
     * Used .convert() to modify input image to RGB and then converted image file to png or jpg depending on input file extension.
     * saved converted files in destination folder.